 At the beginning of the World War II, pieces of the museum were transferred to Anatolia for protection and they were moved to their original places one year later after the war ended.
 In 1961, the museum was moved from Kasimpasa to Besiktas Square where it serves today.

-Istanbul Naval Museum Main Collections
+Istanbul Naval Museum Collection

 In the section of Belongings of Ataturk, there are some belongings that he used in yachts called Ertugrul and Savarona.
 In addition to this, you can see correspondences and objects about the studies in the field of maritime by the order of Ataturk.